US bids farewell to Trump hotel for luxury and access - ExBulletin

 US bids farewell to Trump hotel for luxury and access

-Occupying an entire city block within walking distance of the White House, the Trump International Hotel is a vibrant neoclassical palace steeped in over a century of Washington lore.
+Occupying an entire city block within walking distance of the White House, the Trump International Hotel is a vibrant neo-Lassic palace steeped in more than a century of Washington lore.

-The towering atrium has a huge skylight that stains the lobby bar in the winter sun as power brokers across the country relish $ 140 in glasses of wine served in Hungarian crystal or $ 10,000 goblets from vintage Macallan scotch.
+The towering atrium features a huge skylight that stains the lobby bar in the winter sun as power brokers across the country savor $ 140 glasses of wine served in Hungarian crystal, or 10,000 goblets. $ of vintage Macallan scotch.

 After a drink, guests with $ 385 to spend can rejuvenate with a “hydrafacial” skin treatment downstairs before reclining on designer linens in one of the 263 stately wood-paneled rooms.